-Warning letter will be issued to notification holder if the advertisement is found not to comply to the Cosmetic Advertising Code.
-However, monitoring of advertisement is a major challenge to NPRA as there are many mediums can be used in advertising and what is more difficult is advertising via new media such as websites and blogspots.
-This is mainly because internet is easily accessible to public and anyone can put any information on the web, and sometimes information looks more credible at first glance than it is on closer inspection.
-So the reliability of information is hard to judge.
+Monitoring of advertisement is a major challenge to NPRA as there are many mediums which can be used for advertising and what is more difficult is advertising via new media such as websites and blogspots.
+This is mainly because internet is easily accessible to public and anyone can put any information on the web, and sometimes information looks more credible at first glance.
+Unfortunately the reliability of information is hard to judge.

-Therefore, consumer should play a more proactive role in judging the credibility of information and not to be swayed by false information easily.
-Consumer can make a complaint to NPRA via phone at 03-78835532/5537/5533 or mail to:
+Therefore, consumer should play a more proactive role in judging the credibility of information and not to be swayed by ambiguous advertisement easily.
+Consumers are encouraged to report information on misleading advertisement to NPRA,using Notified Cosmetic Complaint Form, available through the link:https://npra.gov.my/images/public/BORANG_ADUAN_KOSMETIK.pdf and e-mail to email@example.com for further action.

 |Writer||:||Jasmine Lee Yee Chen|